madwyn/FastMD5/README.md

 ## Usage

-Download the [library](https://raw.githubusercontent.com/iReal/FastMD5/master/lib/md5.js) and include it.
+Get the [library](https://raw.githubusercontent.com/iReal/FastMD5/master/lib/md5.js) and include it.

 ```html
 <script src="path_to/md5.js"></script>
 ```

-Then call it:
+Then use it:

 ```js
 var string, hash;